 I am gathering the third batch of pitches of the published picture books.
 If you are an author, willing to share your pitch in this blog, please, kindly drop me a message.

 I write blog posts about the craft of writing picture books regularly.
-The list of the previous posts is on the blog page.
-Also, I publish a quarterly newsletter that includes links to the recent blog posts (subscription link).
+The list of the previous posts is on the PictureBookPedia page.
+Also, I publish a quarterly newsletter that includes links to recent blog posts.